 - Worcestershire sauce (optional): This unique flavor adds another dimension to the shrimp cocktail sauce.
 It's optional, so if you don't have any on hand, you can omit it.

-- Tabasco sauce or hot sauce (optional): For spicy cocktail sauce, add hot sauce.
+- Tabasco sauce or hot sauce (optional): For some spicy kick, add hot sauce.

 See the recipe card at the bottom of the post for quantities.